groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/ai-to-tif.md

         - icon: "far fa-file-AI"
           title: " About AI File Format"
           content: |
-            A file with an .ai extension is an Adobe Illustrator Artwork file that contains vector graphics in a single page. it uses points to create paths for displaying the image data, thus making it safe from losing image quality if it is enlarged.
-AI file format is base don the PGF file format which are similar to AI files.
-AI format finds its major usage for logos and print media, and its initial versions were considered similar to that of EPS files.
+            A file with an .ai extension is an Adobe Illustrator Artwork file that contains vector graphics on a single page.
+It uses points to create paths for displaying the image data, thus making it safe from losing image quality if it is enlarged.
+AI format finds its major usage for logos and print media.
 AI files can be opened with Adobe Illustrator, Adobe Acrobat DC, PaintShop Pro, and CorelDraw Graphics tools.

           link: "https://docs.fileformat.com/image/ai/"

     format:
         # format loop
-        - icon: "far fa-file-TIF"
+        - icon: "far fa-image"
           title: " About TIF File Format"
           content: |
-            TIFF or TIF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
+            TIF or TIFF, Tagged Image File Format, represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
 It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
 It supports lossy as well as lossless compression schemes to choose between space and time for applications using the format.
-The format is not machine dependent and is free from bounds like processor, operating system, or file systems.

           link: "https://docs.fileformat.com/image/tiff/"